casianb2/koleos-dpf-alert/README.md

 - On my car's tablet, I only use "DPF Notifier for Koleos" with 4WD plot enabled.
 - The tablet in my car turns off when I turn the car off.
 So after starting the car, the tablet starts and to start the "DPF Notifier for Koleos" I use macrodroid app.
 You can use any app that is capable of autostarting apps after boot.

+#Videos and pictures:
+Older UI, shows DPF data and AWD action: https://youtu.be/y_2lQ7kFGw4 Shows driving in mud and traction data: https://youtu.be/f923vc5_HsE

 ## ⚠️ Licensing and Usage